The Reckoners: Firefight

 David is drowning, when he feels someone miraculously save him and put him ashore.
 When the other Reckoners return to him, Jon is missing, and it's understood that Prof had to use his powers to stave off Obliteration, but it's also understood that the Epic was not defeated.
 While escaping to a submarine with the others, David catches a glimpse of Megan in wet clothes in a crowd, and soon realizes that she saved him.
 The Reckoners' submarine takes them to an underwater mansion, where they are hidden from Regalia's view.
 David, who is obviously uneasy about water, sees Prof return, and implores that perhaps Regalia is trying to resist the Epic powers, to which Tia agrees.
 However, Prof believes something bigger is happening, convinced the assassins were a call for help to kill her instead of having her powers take over and destroy the city, and takes David aside to warn him that Regalia is the primary target, and to not let his feelings for Megan get in the way of the mission.

-Exel and Mizzy help David learn to use the spyril, a piece of Knighthawk machinery that allows the user to use it as a jetpack of water.
+Exel and Mizzy help David learn to use the spyril, a piece of Knighthawk machinery that allows the user to use it as a jet pack of water.
 After plenty of training on this, David and Mizzy are sent to a Babilar party to spy on Newton, a gang leader in the city and an Epic working for Regalia.
 However, Mizzy and David end up connecting, and it's revealed that Mizzy wants to kill 'Firefight' (Megan) for killing Sam, an old member of her team.
 David tries to spy on Newton, but suddenly realizes that Megan is following him and draws her out when they are alone.
 Megan, who is trying to resist her Epic temptations, tells him that she finds it easier to control herself around him, and the two have a laugh in the wake of a bad metaphor by David.
 Megan gives David a motivator, which is a small object that helps Knighthawk technology work, before leaving him, threatening him with a gun when he tries to kiss her.
 However, David notices that she has the safety on, and believes that it is love.